justicial/justicial.github.io/_posts/2023-04-02-user-macos-security-understanding-apple-built-in-tools.md

 With macOS, Apple took a strong position on protecting user data early on, implementing controls as far back as 2012 in OSX Mountain Lion under a framework known as ‘Transparency, Consent and Control’, or TCC for short.

-The command-line tool for working with TCC is `/usr/bin/tccutil`.
-It claims to offer the ability “to manage the privacy database”, but the only documented command is `reset`.

-Under the hood, all permissions are managed by the `TCC.framework` at `/System/Library/PrivateFrameworks/TCC.framework/Versions/A/Resources/tccd`.

-There is one app on the Mac that always has `Full Disk Access` but never appears in the Full Disk Access pane in System Preferences: the `Finder`.
-Any application that can control the Finder (listed in ‘Automation’ in the Privacy pane) also has Full Disk Access, although you will see neither the Finder nor the controlling app listed in the Full Disk Access.
+Get more insights on the TCC framework used to protect user data on macOS in our related post: [Transparency, Consent, and Control (TCC) Technology on macOS]({{ site.baseurl }}{% link _posts/2023-04-09-transparency-consent-and-control-tcc-technology-on-macos.md %}).

 **In conclusion**, macOS has a set of built-in security tools that can help users protect their system from malicious software.
 By understanding how these tools work, users can take proactive measures to secure their device and prevent potential threats.
-From [Gatekeeper]({{ site.baseurl }}{% link _posts/2023-03-31-understanding-gatekeeper-apples-security-technology-for-macos.md %}) to MRT and XProtect, these tools are designed to work together to create a secure environment for macOS users.
+From Gatekeeper (which you can learn more about in the post [Understanding Gatekeeper: Apple's Security Technology for macOS]({{ site.baseurl }}{% link _posts/2023-03-31-understanding-gatekeeper-apples-security-technology-for-macos.md %})) to MRT and XProtect, these tools are designed to work together to create a secure environment for macOS users.
 However, it's important to keep in mind that no tool or system is completely foolproof, and it's always a good idea to stay informed about the latest security threats and best practices.
 By staying vigilant and utilizing the tools available, macOS users can minimize their risk of falling victim to malware and other security threats.